-DUI First Offense―Automatic suspension of license for up to a year; $300 to $1,000 fine; five days to one year in jail; 48 to 96 hours community service; alcohol education for three to nine months.
+DUI First Offense―License revocation for 9 months; $600 to $1,000 fine; up to 1 year in jail; up to 96 hours community service; alcohol education.

 The penalties increase substantially for repeated offenses and, in some cases, you may be required to install an ignition interlock device on your car.
 That means your car won't even turn on if the device detects a certain percentage of alcohol in your breath, and you could face penalties for attempting to start the car after drinking.

 - After you manage to fail the roadside sobriety test, which could entail anything from standing on one leg while answering a barrage of questions to touching your nose and walking a straight line, you will be read your rights.

 - You will enjoy a complimentary ride in a police car to a city or county jail―in tight handcuffs.